Sep 7, 2020

 • ISO200 (Manual setting - see intro text))

-• Shutter speed of 1/400 (Aperture-Mode - shutter speed selected by the camera)
+• Shutter speed of 1/400 (Aperture-Mode - shutter speed was selected by the camera)

-• My histogram confirmed that it is safe to shift the histogram with +0,5EV
+• The histogram confirmed that I could shift the histogram to the right with +0,5EV.

-In the second step, you will focus on the actual image signal reaching the image sensor.
-The aim is to expose the sensor optimally using techniques like ETTR.
-Which one of the above settings will you adjust if you do not want to impact the DOF and shutter speed you selected in the first step?
-As you know, I manually set the ISO to 200.
-We also know that ISO does not control the amount of image signal reaching the sensor.
-The next 2 options are to increase the shutter speed or the aperture.
+The final step focuses on the reflected light reaching the image sensor.
+The aim is to expose the sensor optimally with techniques like ETTR or stacking.
+Which of the above exposure settings would you change if you had to increase the shutter speed?
+I manually selected ISO200.
+We also know that the ISO does not control the reflected light to the sensor like the aperture/shutter mix.

 Something we haven't discussed much is to

-slightly increase the aperture "gain" to expose the sensor more.
+to slightly increase the aperture (gain) to control the image sensor.

 Pen F with 12-50mm, ISO200, f5.1, 1/200 and +0.3EV (ETTR)

-The same advantage full-frame photographers enjoy on background blur, they lack on DOF.
-We know Full-frame owners will strongly disagree on forums, while it's nothing new to see serious full-frame photographers use focus stacking on critical DOF applications like with macro or landscape photography.
+Full-frame cameras have more background blur but a smaller DOF.
+Full-frame photographers disagree on forums, while it's nothing new to find serious full-frame photographers using techniques like focus stacking in more critical DOF applications like cityscapes or landscape photography.

-When you break free from "background blur", you will learn the M43 aperture is one of Micro Four-Thirds cameras' most exciting strengths.
-The key to unlocking this benefit is to re-think how you work with aperture when using crop sensor cameras.
-The depth of field you will have at f4,5 is enough for most landscapes, the key is to select the right focusing point.
+One needs to break free from the commercial "background blur" hype to learn why the M43 aperture is one of the M43 segment's most exciting features.
+The key to unlocking this strength is re-thinking how we apply the aperture with crop sensor cameras.
+A depth of field aperture of f5,6 is good for city and landscape photography.
+The key is having the correct focus point.
 See this article.

-If you really want to see the full impact of using gain to impact sensor performance, apply this technique on small sensor cameras like the Olympus Stylus 1.
+If you want to experience the full benefit of aperture gain and how it impacts sensor performance, apply this technique to older M43 or smaller sensor cameras like the Olympus X-Z2.

-It is a good idea to start practicing with older 12 or 16MP MFT or compact cameras.
-The benefits are more visible with older image sensors plus it will help you to master the DOF versus gain principle.
+It helps to practice with older 12 and 16MP mirrorless or compact cameras.
+The benefits are more visible with older image sensors, and it also helps to master the DOF versus gain principle.

 May 22, 2020